Manassas Divorce LawyerExperienced Divorce Lawyers committed to helping families in Manassas, VA.

 Is Virginia a No-Fault State?

-While you are not required to claim fault in order to divorce a spouse in this state, fault can still be relevant to matters such as the separation of your shared property and spousal support.
+While you are not required to claim fault in order to separate from a spouse in this state, fault can still be relevant to matters such as the separation of your shared property and spousal support.

-Grounds for divorce in Virginia include the following:
+Grounds for divorce in Manassas include the following:

 - Was convicted of a felony and confined for more than one year without cohabitation following confinement